-то: Chair and Directors File No: 6130 10 01 SUBJECT: Trail Consulting, Construction and M laintenance Services Agreement DESCRIPTION: · · · · Leader Community Services, dated trail consulting, construction and ith the Shuswap Trail Alliance.
-RECOMMENDATION: agreement with the Shuswap T maintenance and construction serv and F for a five year term commer horized signatories to enter into an Trail Alliance for trail consulting vices within Electoral Areas C, D, E ncing October 1, 2017 and expiring otion to renew the agreement for an SHORT SUMMARY:

-The Shuswap Trail Alliance is a non-profit society devoted to planning, construction and maintenance of a robust trail network throughout the Shuswap region.
-CSRD Parks has established an excellent working partnership with the Shuswap Trail Alliance in part because of the existing contract that has been in place since 2012.
+TO: Chair and Directors File No: 6130 10 01 SUBJECT: Trail Consulting, Construction and M laintenance Services Agreement DESCRIPTION: Report from Ryan Nitchie, Team I September 8, 2017.
+Five year maintenance services agreement with trail consulting, construction and RECOMMENDATION: THAT: the Board empower the auth agreement with the Shuswap T maintenance and construction serv and F for a five year term commer on September 30, 2022, with an op additional five years. rail Alliance for trail consulting ices within Electoral Areas C, D, E noting October 1, 2017 and expiring SHORT SUMMARY: The Shuswap Trail Alliance is a non-profit society devoted to planning, construction and maintenant of a robust trail network throughout the Shuswap region.
+CSRD Parks has established an excelled working partnership with the Shuswap Trail Alliance in part because of the existing contract that he been in place since 2012.